akh-digital/akh.digital/src/content/projects/KM-dating/index.md

 ![km-case-2@2x](./km-case-2@2x.webp)

-The webpage has two versions – light and dark (also designed in figma using variants).
+The webapp has two versions – light and dark (also designed in figma using variants).
 From mobile to desktop, I worked with dev team on responsiveness for all devices, providing a stable and intuitive experience.

 ![km-case-3@2x](./km-case-3@2x.webp)